grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 #### Example - rendering link extensions (dynamic context)

-In this example we are creating the context object dynamically.
-Although this is a common practice, we have to be aware, that the `usePluginLinkExtensions()` hook will rerender in the following scenarios:
+The following example shows how to create the context object dynamically.
+Although this is a common practice, you should be aware that the `usePluginLinkExtensions()` hook will re-render in the following scenarios:

-- IF the `context` object changes _(so the extensions can react to the context changes)_
+- If the `context` object changes _(so the extensions can react to the context changes)_
-- IF the extension-registry changes
+- If the extension-registry changes

-Because of these we have to make sure, that we only change the `context` object if its content changes, otherwise we will cause unnecessary rerenders.
+Be sure to only change the `context` object if its content changes; otherwise, you could create unnecessary re-renders.
 The following example shows how to approach these scenarios in a safe way:

 ```tsx
 import { useMemo } from 'react';